Our answers to frequently asked questions on the Whisky industry.

 Purchasing a cask is a long-term activity, for a product that improves significantly over time.
 However, this is not the only advantage of purchasing cask whisky over bottles.
 Tax on whisky is much higher per LPA on whisky in the bottle than it is on the new spirit in the cask.
 This, in addition to the absence of duty charges on the whisky during the maturation process in a bonded warehouse, makes this a very tax efficient.

-Depending on how long you keep the cask in storage, at the 5 year mark it will be around 320 bottles.
-The longer you keep it in storage the more liquid gets lost to the angels share.
+Our average cask size is around 225 litres.
+Depending on how long you keep the cask in storage, at the 5 year mark it will be a modest figure of around 300 70cl bottles.

 Please enter your details, and a member of our team will be in touch as soon as possible.